docsforadobe/premiere-scripting-guide/2 - App object/application.rst

 **Description**

-An Array referencing all open projects.
+An array referencing all open projects.

 **Type**